Grinding Out Bottlenecks

 The inserts stay in place by the five carriers made of fiberglass or steel.
 The carriers automatically index into the five positions on the Stahli DLM 700 table.
 The operator can load inserts into the next set of carriers while the machine is cycling.
 At Spartan, the operator can unload the finished inserts from the machine and start processing a new batch within 2 minutes.

-The parameters of each component’s requirements are programmed and stored in a Windows-based PC.
+The parameters of each component’s requirements have a programmed system while storing in a Windows-base PC.
 According to Haberski, this enables a quick response to part changes and easily accommodates smaller batches as well.
 Haberski said the flat-honing machine accommodates all of Spartan’s insert sizes, which range from 0.160″ in-scribed circle by 0.094″ thick to 4″ diameter by 0.500″ thick.
-The Stahli machine consistently holds tolerances of ±0.0001 and stops automatically when preset finish sizes are reached.
+The Stahli machine consistently holds tolerances of ±0.0001 and stops automatically when preset finish sizes become achieved.